kelseyhightower/kubestack/README.md

     count = 5
 ```

-Increase the count to your desired instance count.
+Increase the count to your desired instance count and apply the changes.

 ```
 terraform plan